 How can they help?

 - Available for supportive conversation

 - Listen non-judgementally

 - Maintain confidentiality as appropriate

 - Guide you to obtaining further appropriate help, whether through professional support or self-help resources.

 Please feel free to get in touch with any of the mental health first aiders (contact details on the right-hand side) and pass on this information to any member of NDCN who you think might benefit from having an informal chat with someone at a convenient location that suits them.

 If you wish to explore more options, there are a number of websites below which you may useful (please note that these are external to NDCN).

-For additional online resources, and to find out how the University of Oxford Occupational Health service may be able to help, please see their website.
+Find out how the University of Oxford Occupational Health service may be able to help.